James Townsend (New Zealand settler): Settler

 The Townsend family, with four sons and six daughters, voyaged to New Zealand as settlers in 1850 on one of the First Four Ships, the Cressy.
 He was on the initial committee of the Canterbury Association, with Felix Wakefield and others.
 He also took part in the Zoological Committee of the settlement, raising funds in London for the importation of native British species.
 A high opinion of his trustworthiness was held by Jerningham Wakefield, who communicated it to John Robert Godley.

 The Townsend family "formed one of the most popular and colourful groups in early Christchurch."
 In 1851 Townsend built a homestead, Ferrymead House, in what is now Ferrymead.
-It was described as "a fine house, with parallel twin gables, seven rooms, totara exterior walls lined with Tasmanian timber"; and went to the family of William Reeves.
+It was described as "a fine house, with parallel twin gables, seven rooms, tōtara exterior walls lined with Tasmanian timber"; and went to the family of William Reeves.
 Townsend advertised his farm at Ferrymead for sale in 1853 but it did not sell.

 The Townsends moved in 1856 to Rangiora.
 In 1859 the Rangiora Cricket Club was formed.
 One team of the time was notable for having nine out of eleven players connected to the Townsend family.
 In 1860 Townsend put up his farm and its stock, at Southbrook, for public auction.